-Commander Robison, a native of Dalton, GA, enlisted in the Navy in 1996 as an aviation electronic technician and Naval aircrewman onboard the EP-3E Aries II aircraft, serving back to back tours with the World Watchers” of Fleet Air Reconnaissance Squadron ONE (VQ-1).
+CDR Robison, a native of Dalton, GA, enlisted in the Navy in 1996 as an Aviation Electronic Technician and Naval Aircrewman onboard the EP-3E Aries II aircraft, serving back to back tours with the “World Watchers” of Fleet Air Reconnaissance Squadron ONE (VQ-1).

-He has earned the Defense Meritorious Service Medal, two Navy Commendation Medals, four Navy Achievement Medals and various personal, unit, and service awards.
+His awards include Defense Meritorious Service Medal, two Navy Commendation Medals, four Navy Achievement Medals and various personal, unit, and service awards.